SanyueHan/COMP3027J-Data-Mining-Machine-Learning/Assignments/Assignment_2/overview.md

 ### Pre-Test Experiment
 For everyone to test the model and test the submission result format, this assignment will provide a pre-test training experiment (the first two weeks of the actual prediction phase).
 The order of 50 stocks is the same as the sample data.
-The pre-test training data set will provide the daily opening price, closing price, highest price, lowest price, adjust the closing price and trading volume of each stock.
+The pre-test training data set will provide the daily opening price, closing price, the highest price, the lowest price, adjust the closing price and trading volume of each stock.
 The prediction results can be uploaded to Kaggle for evaluation and ranking to check whether the model predicts correctly and whether the format of the model result is correct.

 The pre-test phase will start on May 10th and end on May 23rd.
 Training data can be obtained from Kaggle Dataset.
 After the pre-test phase is over, we will clear the leaderboard and no longer accept test data.